DenebLee/mock-agent/README.md

     - If an error occurs in G/W, the error payload is sent separately, so there is currently no way for the agent to respond.
 - Data 'insert' in 'ReceiveTable'
   - Load data to be inserted into 'Queue' one by one after validation in 'ReceiveThread'
-  - Insert data into the 'Recieve' table generated when the agent runs
+  - Insert data into the 'Receive' table generated when the agent runs
   - Alert users through 'Log' upon successful insert
   - Requires complete test code for insert failure
     - Write test code corresponding to failure conditions under different conditions